Avrêbarra~

 Current baseline summary:

-• Layout and most presentation rules are utility-driven.
+• Layout and most presentation rules remain utility-driven.

-• Code syntax coloration is renderer-managed by default behavior.
+• Code syntax coloration remains renderer-managed by default behavior.

 Avrê Barra - Software Engineer